zfuller5280/MutationSelection/ABC/README.txt

 -x_simulator.cpp: Main code to run forward simulations to get an allele frequency for an X-chromosome model.
 Reads in proposed selection coefficient and epsilon from stdin.
 Return 'accept' or 'reject' if the proposed parameter is accepted or rejected based on the distance function selected.

--perturbation-normal.cpp: Perturbation kernel for ABC-SMC based on a log10-normal distribution.
+-perturber-normal.cpp: Perturbation kernel for ABC-SMC based on a log10-normal distribution.
 STDEV is included as an argument.

 -perturbation-normal-pdf.cpp: Calculate the PDF for samples drawn from the log10-normal distribution perturbation kernel.